 You'll note that there is no set text for this course.
 There are readings, podcasts and videos, but I'd like you to spend as much time as possible playing with technology.
 Learning technology is like learning a musical instrument, you can't just show up for the lesson and expect to get any good.
-Keep this in mind when planning your term.
-I recommend that you purchase a memory stick so that you can transfer your work easily and so that you can always have a backup of your work!
+Please keep this in mind when planning your term.
+Note: I recommend that you have a memory stick so that you can always have a backup of your work!